maderarasto/ts-nodejs-mvc/readme.md

 }
 ```
 #### Request and Response
-Action parameters `req: Request` and `res: Response` are necessary parameters for processing GET/POST data and subsequently sending response to user.
+Action parameter `req: Request` is necessary for processing GET/POST data.
+Sending response can be done with controller property `reponse`.
 ##### Request
 In `Request` object you can find information about processed request such as url, query, params, body or headers.
 ##### Response
-With `Response` object you can manipulate what can be send in response.
-You can set up headers, status, content and subsequently send response.
+With `response` property you can manipulate what can be send in response.
+You can set up headers, content and subsequently send response with status code.

 If you are using render engine you can also render template view by using method `render`.
 ### Views